ARCLab-MIT/BeaVR-app/BeaVR-Unity/README.md

 ## Troubleshooting

 - Verify IP and port configurations.
-- Check network connectivity if menu persists on startup.
+- Check network connectivity if the menu persists on startup.

 ---